1. Explain the difference between a hot backup and a cold backup and the benefits associated with each?

 25. What is a DEFAULT option in a table?

-26. What is a difference between Commit, Rollback and Savepoint?
+26. What is the difference between Commit, Rollback, and Savepoint?

 ROLLBACK: Ends the current transaction by discarding all pending data changes.

 SAVEPOINT: Divides a transaction into smaller parts.
-You can rollback the transaction till a particular named savepoint.
+You can rollback the transaction to a particular named savepoint.

-27. What is a difference between Entity, Attribute and Tuple?
+27. What is the difference between Entity, Attribute, and Tuple?

-Entity: A significant thing about which some information is required.
-For ex: EMPLOYEE (table).
+Answer: Entity: A significant thing about which some information is required.
+Forex: EMPLOYEE (table).
 Attribute: Something that describes the entity.
-For ex: empno, empname, empaddress (columns).
+Forex: empno, empname, emp address (columns).
 Tuple: A row in a relation is called Tuple.
-(Oracle sql Interview Questions)